How to speed up and optimize a WordPress website

 NOTE: It requires exec() function, follow the instructions here to get it activated.

-NOTE 1: The optimization procedure requires considerable resources so hitting the CPU resource limit temporarily is probable.
+NOTE 1: The optimization procedure requires considerable resources, so it’s possible that it will hit the CPU resource limit temporarily.

-NOTE 2: The plugin allows determining a degree of image compression.
+NOTE 2: The plugin allows you to determine the degree of image compression you want to use.
 For example, if you own a photo blog, note that well-compressed pictures will lose quality.